NitzanBY/NitzanBY/README.md

 - 👋 Hi, I’m Nitzan Ben Yosef
 - 👀 I’m interested in a Data Scientist position
 - 🌱 I’ve completed the Yandex Practicum100 Data science course
-- 📫 You can reach me @ nitzan7b@gmail.com
+- 📫 You can reach me here (https://www.linkedin.com/in/nitzan-ben-yosef/), or here (nitzan7b@gmail.com)

 <!---
 NitzanBY/NitzanBY is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.